sideeffects/GameDevelopmentToolset/README.md

-#Game Development Shelf
+#Game Development Toolset

 This is a series of tools geared towards assisting Houdini users with a variety of tasks for game development.
+The older version of this repository focused on just the shelf.
+Now this is an all-inclusive toolset that spans the shelf, digital assets, and custom desktops.

+If you'd like more information, please check out the [wiki](https://github.com/sideeffects/GameDevelopmentShelf/wiki)!

 The instructions for getting this installed is pretty painless.
-It's really just a matter of copying the files, activating the shelf, and then saving a desktop so it's easy to access.
+It's really just a matter of copying the files and then switching the desktop.

 ##Instructions
 Copy the contents of this folder into the following folders depending on your operating system: